Ayushkuruvilla/Energy_consumption/README.md

 # Energy Consumption Experiment

-This repository contains scripts and data for measuring and comparing energy consumption across different web browsers.
+This repository contains scripts and data for measuring and comparing energy consumption betwen using and playing Minecraft with a Shader pack vs without .
 The experiment is conducted using **EnergyBridge** and produces results stored in dedicated output folders.

 ---